-I. Technical Skills
+I. Technical Skills (10 points)

-A. Scales: major and harmonic minor in 1 octave.
-These should be played ascending and descending, hands together, at a steady tempo.
+A. Scales (4 points total): Major and Harmonic Minor Scales in 2 octaves.
+These must be played ascending and descending, hands together, in quarter notes with a steady tempo of 60 BPM or faster.

-B. Arpeggios: major and minor triads in 2 octaves.
-These should be played ascending and descending, hands together, at a steady tempo.
+B. Arpeggios (4 points total): Major and Minor Triads in 2 octaves.
+These must be played ascending and descending, hands together, in quarter notes with a steady tempo of 60 BPM or faster.

-C. Chords: Primary Progression (I-IV-I-V7-I) in all major keys, root position.
+C. Chords (2 points total): Primary Progression (I-IV-I-V7-I) in all major keys, root position.